Thomas333333/Thomas333333/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I am a MPhil in The Hong Kong University of Science and Technology （Guangzhou）.
+- 🔭 I am an MPhil in The Hong Kong University of Science and Technology (Guangzhou).
-- 🌱 I’m currently learning LLM in different modality
+- 🌱 I’m currently learning MLLM.
 - 😄 I'm interesting in
-  -   LLM  (My work)
+  -   MLLM application(My Work)
-  -   Why and How LLM  (My interest)
+  -   Why and How MLLM  (My interest)
-  -   ⭐ AI for Math (My hope)
+  -   ⭐ AI for Math Reasoing (My hope)
 - 📫 How to reach me: riverhill@whu.edu.cn